 Estimates suggest that one-third of the food produced globally goes to waste6.
 With food waste as a growing worldwide issue in mind, we can and should all do our bit to address food waste.
-There's a lot that can be done with simple changes to how we go about buying, storing and eating our food.
+There's a lot that can be done with simple changes to how we go about buying, storing, and eating our food.
 Here are 9 tips to reduce food waste.

 Whether for great taste, nutritional value and healthy eating, or both, we all have our reasons for the type of food we consume.
 Once we’ve had our fill, we often don't give much thought to the leftovers we scrape into the bin, or the bad fruits and foods that go out of the fridge and straight into the trash.
-This seemingly harmless disposal of food is a major contributor to an environmental issue which the world is currently struggling to reverse.
+This seemingly harmless disposal of food is a major contributor to an environmental issue that the world is currently struggling to reverse.

-Tossing food inadvertently means wasting money, but waste food is also a contribution to climate change.
+Tossing food inadvertently means wasting money, but wasted food is also a contribution to climate change.
 The food we throw away is sent to landfills where it can decompose properly.
 The problem is, as food decomposes, it releases methane gas into the atmosphere.
 This is the second most common greenhouse gas which contributes to climate change.
 In a country like the US where each individual is estimated to produce about 219 pounds of wasted food every year5, we need to revisit how our food habits impact the environment.

-Food waste also causes an increased demand for food7, raising the energy and resources which are invested in growing, manufacturing, and transporting of food.
+Food waste also causes an increased demand for food7, raising the energy and resources which are invested in growing, manufacturing, and transporting food.
 This means more use of mechanical equipment and consumption of fossil fuel (such as electricity, petroleum, natural gas, and oil) which also contribute to climate change.

-While it might seem like the blame of food waste can be pushed to the agricultural business sector, a study has revealed that households are major contributors to food waste4.
+While it might seem like the blame for food waste can be pushed to the agricultural business sector, a study has revealed that households are major contributors to food waste4.
 Research shows that of the 15 million tons of wasted food generated in The U.K. every year, 7 million tons come from UK households.
 Those scraps of food and fruit we throw out, multiplied by millions of households, continue to riddle our planet with methane gas.